ce-designs/tidal-connect-docker/README.md

 Please visit https://www.raspberrypi.org/forums/viewtopic.php?t=297771 for full information on the backround of this project.

 # Why this fork of tidal-connect-docker?
-I was looking for a way to use the excellent ifi-tidal-release as a Docker image for DietPi Buster, because ifi-tidal-release depends on a older version of libcurl3.
+I was looking for a way to use the excellent ifi-tidal-release as a Docker image for DietPi Buster, because ifi-tidal-release depends on an older library versions.
+For example libcurl3.
 Installing libcurl3 removes the newer version and packages depending on the newer version.
-This broke some things in DietPi, like the updater.
+This broke some things in DietPi.
 Running tidal connect in a docker solves this problem, but the implementation I found was aimed at HifiberryOS, but I needed a solution that works for me.
 That why I decided to fork this repository and strip off all code related to HifiberryOS and other stuff that I don't need.